- Independent auditor's report

 We ensured that the audit teams both at group and at component levels included the appropriate skills and competences which are needed for the audit.
-Therefore, we have included specialists in the areas of IT, income tax and employee benefits in our team.
+Therefore, we have included specialists in the areas of IT and income tax in our team.
 In addition, we have included experts in assessing the continuity assumption as a result of the negative development of the financial results, valuation of buildings and IFRS 16.

 The outline of our audit approach was as follows:

 - Overall materiality: € 3.960.000.